Wolfrine/GrowthWebsite/README.md

 # Next To-Do for Growth Tutorials SaaS-based Application

 ## Add News & Events Module
-- Develop a module to manage and display news and events related to the institute.
-- Include functionalities for adding, editing, and deleting news items and events.
+- Include functionalities for editing , and deleting news items and events.
-- Ensure the module is integrated with the main dashboard for easy access and visibility.
+- Marking event with event date and countdown timer

+## User Registration to Institute
+- Students/ Parents/ Teachers can perform registration
+- Institute admin can accept this registration
+- Parents can link their child student account (and vice versa) - verification to be done by admin

+## Master Data mangement by Institute admin
+- Syllabus management
+- User account management
+- News and Events
+- Quiz bank
+- Other modules

+## Add Quiz and Report Modules
+- Implement a quiz module where teachers can create, assign, and grade quizzes.
+- Develop a report module that generates performance reports for students based on quizzes, attendance, and other metrics.

 ## Implement Lecture & Attendance Management
 - Create a module for scheduling and managing lectures.
 - Develop an attendance tracking system that allows teachers to mark attendance and view attendance history.
 - Provide reporting features for attendance data.

-## Add Quiz and Report Modules
-- Implement a quiz module where teachers can create, assign, and grade quizzes.
-- Develop a report module that generates performance reports for students based on quizzes, attendance, and other metrics.

 ## Activity Log Tracking and Display
 - Develop a system to track user activities within the application.